 2. TELL US ABOUT KOALA ECO AND WHY YOU’RE SO PASSIONATE ABOUT THE ETHOS AND REASONS BEHIND ITS EXISTENCE?

-Koala Eco is a family-owned business created by Paul and myself.
+KOALA ECO is a family-owned business created by Paul and myself.
 We make household cleaning products that are absolutely free of any synthetic chemicals or toxins, and won’t harm people, pets, or the planet.
-We use only 100 percent pure Australian essential oils, because these, when combined with vinegar, sugar-based biodegradable alcohol and bicarbonate soda are just such great alternatives to caustic cleaning products.
+We use Australian essential oils, because these, when combined with vinegar, sugar-based biodegradable alcohol and bicarbonate soda are just such great alternatives to caustic cleaning products.
 Australia has the most incredible range of plant-based resources and remedies, so we’ve a wealth of natural anti-bacterial and insect-repelling materials right on our doorstep.
-What Koala Eco does is combine these ingredients to make cleaning products that are not just effective and safe for ourselves and the planet, but also smell divine.
+What KOALA ECO does is combine these ingredients to make cleaning products that are not just effective and safe for ourselves and the planet, but also smell divine.

 3. GREEN CLEANING PRODUCTS SEEMS LIKE SUCH AN OBVIOUS SWITCH, BUT WHY DO YOU THINK IT CAN BE A HURDLE FOR SOME?

 I’m guessing that there may be a couple of factors.
 A fear that natural products won’t be as effective, and that they will be more expensive.
 Perhaps a reluctance to change entrenched habits.
 That’s why education is so important, to let people know that natural products are not only just as (if not more) effective as synthetic cleaners, they do the job without giving people headaches or breathing problems or allergies or skin irritation; they offer terrific value for money; and if people can just give a couple of products a try, chances are they won’t want to go back to artificial fragrances and toxic ingredients when they know they can get the same results with entirely natural remedies.